cellml/libcellml/docs/tutorials/tutorial6/tutorial6_cpp.rst

 .. container:: dothis

-    **3.c** Repeat the process to retieve the component named "potassiumChannel_initialiser" and add this as a child of your potassium channel component.
+    **3.c** Repeat the process to retieve the component named "parameters" and add this at the top level of the model.

-.. container:: dothis

-    **3.d** Repeat the process a final time to retieve the component named "nGate_initialiser" and add this as a child of your n-gate component.

 At this stage, you should have an arrangement like that shown below.